-I recently had the opportunity to interview Gilbert Baker, designer of the rainbow flag, and talk to him about his life and work at the forefront of the battle for the rights of people of all sexual orientations and gender identities.
+The rainbow flag is an iconic symbol recognized by people and communities worldwide.
+Gilbert Baker, the American artist who created the flag, died in March of 2017.
+But, a year earlier, I had the opportunity to talk to him about his life and work at the forefront of the battle for the rights of people of all sexual orientations and gender identities.

-Gilbert Baker was raised in a small town in conservative Kansas in the 1950s, in a family whose values were informed by their humble beginnings.
-His parents, who “started out with nothing,” would eventually become respected middle-class community members.
+Baker was raised in a small town in Kansas in the 1950s, by a family whose values were informed by their humble beginnings.
+His parents started out with very little, but would eventually become respected middle‐class community members.
 For Baker, the environment was stifling.
 Though he found ways to express his interests through art, his perspective was often poorly understood.
-As he explained, “growing up in the 1950s in Kansas was nowhere for somebody as gay as me.”

 After completing high school, Baker was ready to leave it all behind.
-Drafted into the US Army on his 19th birthday, he set his sights on studying medicine.
+Drafted into the United States Army at 19, he set his sights on studying medicine.
 But medicine, he discovered, did not allow him to be creative.
 That’s when San Francisco called.

 But, Baker reasoned, their movement did need a symbol.
 Reflecting on the American bicentennial in 1976, Baker began to think about what kind of symbol might best represent his community.
 And the rest, as they say, is history.

 The first rainbow flag was raised in 1978.
 As Baker recounted, "the second it hit the wind, it changed my life forever."
 For Baker, the rainbow flag was always a statement about human rights.
 But beyond that, it was "something that is torn from the soul of our people.
 The idea that we’re all of the colours, we’re all of the genders, we’re all of the sexes, we’re all of the races, all of it.
 The whole spectrum of our humanness.
 And that becomes a provocative, powerful statement when it’s about our sexuality."